The usage of tooling is often an overlooked resource when planning the maintenance, service or specific projects at customer sites.

 While SAP has good capability for the management of spare parts using real-time data and for the human resource element of maintenance and servicing, the tooling part is rather clunky and not really fit for purpose.
 The alternatives are poor; such as managing tooling within a spreadsheet or in a notebook that’s kept in the workshop.

-APB is a valuable solution because it supports the complete resourcing planning and tooling and is fully integrated with SAP.
-In APB every individual tool is managed with a master record held within SAP.
+Ready for Advanced Scheduling (R4AS) is a valuable solution because it supports the complete resourcing planning and tooling and is fully integrated with SAP.
+In Ready for Advanced Scheduling (R4AS) every individual tool is managed with a master record held within SAP.
 It lets you detail each tool down to its size, power and technical details.
 Using this data, the APB graphical view allows your people to share and use this information to check availability and plan how and where each tool is going to be used.
 You can assign tools to a job and input how long it will be needed for, together with accompanying details such as whether a driver is required for a crane.

-As well as being able to optimise your resources management, a major benefit of using APB is that you can assign costs of each individual tool to every single order the tool has been used on.
+As well as being able to optimise your resources management, a major benefit of using Ready for Advanced Scheduling (R4AS) is that you can assign costs of each individual tool to every single order the tool has been used on.
 It gives you an accurate number of hours that a tool has been in operation and this allows you to maintain visibility of costs and to apportion appropriate charges to your customers.

 This will obviously have a direct impact on your bottom line because it clearly shows the true cost of your internal or customer’s maintenance.
-The APB really does fill the black hole for managing and accounting for tools as part of a maintenance programme of work.
+The Ready for Advanced Scheduling (R4AS) really does fill the black hole for managing and accounting for tools as part of a maintenance programme of work.

 See APB in action

-Discover how Ready4 Advanced Planning, an SAP qualified solution, can bring your planning activities to the next level and help you achieving a 360 graphical view and control of your planning.
+Ready 4 Advanced Scheduling an SAP qualified solution, can bring your planning activities to the next level and help you achieving a 360 graphical view and control of your planning.
 So you can better schedule your work and optimise your resources utilisation.